Top 15 Popular Specflow Interview Questions

 Answer: SpecflowContext and FeatureContext further provide nested static classes namely ScenarioInfo and FeatureInfo.

-ScenarioInfo gives access to information around the scenario that is currently being executed.
+ScenarioInfo gives access to information about the scenario that is currently being executed.

 Some of the things that you can get to know with this class are given below: